youldash/NCCC/README.md

 ## Implementation

+Imagine yourself having to deal with many text file reports on certain Astronomical (or rather, Celestial Objects) observed and measured by a network of space stations.
+One way of solving this problem is to write an application, or rather, develop a project that is capable of combining and storing these reports and to query the system to find interesting facts about these objects of interest.

-You are to develop a program for certain Space Bodies, or rather, Celestial Objects (i.e. Stars, Planets and Moons)...
+You are to develop a Java program (using [NetBeans](https://netbeans.org/)) for certain Celestial Objects (i.e. Stars, Planets and Moons) for evaluation purposes.

 ### Task One